Select your country

 Safety and health protection at work are of tremendous importance for STADA.
 For this reason, the respective local legal provisions represent the minimum standard for the Group.
 Their implementation and ongoing improvement is ensured by the local HSE management systems.

-In addition, in the reporting year, programs were established at all locations to further improve responsibility and awareness of occupational safety at all hierarchical levels and to enhance the occupational safety culture.
-These include the introduction of “Near Miss” programs and the establishment of integrated HSE/Gemba Walks.
+In the reporting year, the programs at all locations to further improve responsibility and awareness of occupational safety at all hierarchical levels and to enhance the occupational safety culture were continued.

 Important non-financial performance indicators